AngieC96/advanced_programming_2019-20/exercises/c++/04_custom_types/readme.md

 Modify the class `Vector<typename T>` presented during the lecture exploiting all the of C++14 features you know.
 Can you see any benefit?

- - The return type of a function can be 'auto'
+ - The return type of a function can be `auto`

 *Hints*: